Home – Why serve?

 • Accountability: What is being accomplished?
 Are we on plan or off plan?

-• Improvement: Are changes resulting in improvement?
+• Improvement: Are needed changes resulting in improvement?

 Challenges

 • Issues and Challenges at the “County” level or not Red or Blue.
 In other words, individuals can and do have polar opposite views on political, social, cultural, and spiritual issues but can and do find common ground on “county” issues.
-These issues include the safety and condition of roads and bridges, cost of living, voting systems, and overall quality of life within the community.
+These issues include the safety and condition of roads and bridges, emergency services, cost of living, voting systems, and overall quality of life within the community.

 • Cost of Poor Quality (CoPQ).
 Generally, CoPQ (inefficiency, waste, bad decisions) can range from 20% to 40% of the budget.